SAP-archive/cloud-sample-spaceflight-hana/docs/consumeRemoteDataModel.md

     }
     ```

     You are free to choose any dependency name that is appropriate.
-Here, we are using the name `spaceflight-model` followed by the public Git repository name.
+Here, we are using the name `spaceflight-model` followed by the URL of the public Git repository.

 ## 2) Copying the Instructions to Load Tables with Data

-One further detail here concerns the fact that in the original repository, the data model contains additional instructions to populate the tables with data at the time the database is deployed.
+One important detail here concerns the fact that in the original repository, the data model contains additional instructions to populate the tables with data at the time the database is deployed.

 These instructions are stored in the file [`db/src/csv/Data.hdbtabledata`](https://github.com/SAP/cloud-sample-spaceflight/blob/master/db/src/csv/Data.hdbtabledata) of the external repository, and the actual data to be loaded into the database is stored in the various `.csv` files found in [the same folder](https://github.com/SAP/cloud-sample-spaceflight/blob/master/db/src/csv).